 - Inspire others: Teach your children to respect living beings and inspire your neighbors to support animal rights and animal welfare!

 Hope you enjoyed this article and now be able to differentiate animal rights and animal welfare.
-If you are looking for more information about animal welfare, we have two articles that you should definitely check out!
+While animal rights and animal welfare are different, at the end of the day it is important to try animals with love and take action if you want to see changes.
+If you are looking for more information about animal welfare, we have articles that you should definitely check out!
 The first is all about animal welfare!

 “Animal Welfare: What Is It?”
 American Veterinary Medical Association.
 Web.
 22 Dec.
 2020.